gdey/grover/README.md

 #### Breaking changes

 Removing a exported field.

 Changing the type of an exported field.

 Adding an exported atomic.Mutex field, as old software may need to be updated to so that it properly locks and unlocks the field.

 #### Minor changes

-Adding a new field, exported or private.
+Adding a new field.